strike65/SwiftyStats/README.md

 # How to Use
 ## Accuracy and Precision
-Only the **first four decimal places** should be used.
-For more information about this topic click [here](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html).
+Although the internal accuracy is much larger, only the **first four decimal places** should be used.
+For more information on this click [here](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html).

 ## Descriptive stats